Home » HypoGal, Disability Insurance, Sheehan’s Syndrome and Relapsing Polychondritis

 I had read about Low Dose Naltrexone for years, and I felt I had little to lose.

-My Relapsing Polychondritis symptoms continuously occur, but I have a new "normal" baseline.
+My Relapsing Polychondritis symptoms continuously occurred, but I had a new "normal" baseline.

 Fibromyalgia and Chronic Fatigue Syndrome